pingcap/blog/how_to_spin_up_an_htap_database_in_5_minutes_with_tidb_tispark.md

 ## Test TiDB compatibility with MySQL

 As we mentioned, TiDB is MySQL compatible.
-You can use TiDB as MySQL slaves with instant horizontal scalability.
+You can use TiDB as MySQL secondaries with instant horizontal scalability.
 That's how many innovative tech companies, like [Mobike](https://pingcap.com/case-studies/tidb-in-mobike), use TiDB.

 To test out this MySQL compatibility: